outofcoffee/corebot/README.md

 ## Instructions

-* As a Slack admin, create a Slack bot user and obtain its auth token
+* As a Slack admin, create a Slack bot user and obtain its access token - [instructions](https://my.slack.com/services/new/bot)
-* As a Rundeck admin, generate a Rundeck API token
+* As a Rundeck admin, generate a Rundeck API token - [instructions](http://rundeck.org/2.6.9/api/index.html#token-authentication)
 * Set environment variables
 * Run!